CreatorDev/docker-nat64/README.md

   address back in the low-order bytes of the IPv6 address, so you must ensure that Tayga is configured similarly (i.e. `/96`).

+- The `creatordev/docker-nat64` is not being particularly smart with PID1, or restricting IP forwarding etc.  Similarly, it could be a whole bunch smaller.
+  However, since this is only really meant for test systems, we're not too bothered at the moment.

 ## Credits

 Thanks to the following projects: